-Winward and Ionescu took tissue samples from various puppy breeds as well as older dogs that had recently passed.
+Winward and Ionescu took tissue samples from various puppy breeds such as Mini Bernedoodle Puppies, as well as older dogs that had recently passed.
 With these samples, they were able to determine the free radical and antioxidant content of cells.

 In the cells of adult dogs, free radical production was proportional between small and large breeds.
 When looking at the samples from puppies, free radical production in larger breeds was not balanced by antioxidants 1.

 A large influx of free radicals can damage DNA through cross-linking.
 In turn, DNA cross-linking can cause various effects of ageing including disease and cancer 2.

 At adulthood, the free radical levels are balanced in both small and large breed dogs.
 However, it seems that damage done by excessive free radical production at a young age can have long lasting effects.
 By this theory, small dogs live longer because less damage is caused by free radicals during their development as a puppy.Small dogs live longer because less damage is done by free radicals during puppy development Click To Tweet